learn-co-students/pfwtfp-rob-the-museum-dan-reeve-s-module-1-gap/README.md

 * Which gallery has the most paintings?
 * Which gallery has the fewest?
 * Which artist has the most paintings in the museum?
-* What is the total value of all of the van Gogh paintings in the museum?
+* What is the total value of all of the Van Gogh paintings in the museum?
 * If we could steal all the paintings in one gallery to sell for money, which would be best?

+## Instructions

+### Museum Class

+- start with `self.new_from_csv` - should take CSV and convert values to instances of galleries, paintings and artists.
+  - A museum has multiple galleries
+  - A gallery has multiple paintings
+  - An artist has multiple paintings
+  - A painting belongs to an artist and contains its value

+`self.biggest_gallery`:
-* At the end of the lab, shout "The Goldfinch"
+return the name of the biggest gallery `self.smallest_gallery`:

+`self.artist_most_occurring`:

+`self.value_of_artist(artist_name)`:

+`self.most_valuable_gallery`:

 ## Conclusion
 Now you are all ready to rob the museum!
-Make sure to wear dark colors and don't get caught.